daem0nc0re/SharpWnfSuite/WnfCallbackPayload/README.md

 Before get shellcode, we should check location and size of shellcode with Disassembler or something.
 For example, my sample locate shellcode at start of `.text` section.
-To get minimum shellcode, we can check shellcode bytes `PeRipper` as follows (in this example, shellcode is 0x185 bytes):
+To get minimum shellcode, we can check shellcode bytes `PeRipper` as follows:

 ```
 PS C:\Dev> .\PeRipper.exe -p .\WnfCallbackPayload.exe -a